-Vitamin C: Not only will this help keep your immune system going, Vitamin C is great for your developing baby’s immunities and fetal brain development.
+Vitamin C: Not only will this help keep your immune system going, but Vitamin C is also great for your developing baby’s immunities and fetal brain development.
 (Be careful before you go out and get a Vitamin C supplement – you can overdose yourself and your baby – speak with your doctor!)
-Get 1 serving of Vitamin C daily!
+Get 1 serving of Vitamin C daily.

 - Ezekiel Bread and Ezekiel English Muffins